milesstanfield/ng2mean/README.md

 ```

-# Ensure all dependencies are installed and scripts set
+# Ensure dependencies are installed and scripts set
 ```
 npm install
 ```